-The Q-SYS Ecosystem now provides software-based Dante™ network audio integration without the need for additional hardware.
-As part of a strategic co-development effort with Audinate, QSC leveraged the open architecture and Intel processing headroom of Q-SYS to extend its audio integration capabilities to include Dante.
+As a part of the Q-SYS Ecosystem, software-based Dante™ provides network audio integration without the need for additional hardware.
+As part of a strategic co-development effort with Audinate, QSC leveraged the open architecture and Intel processing headroom of the Q-SYS OS to extend its audio integration capabilities to include Dante.
 In keeping with the QSC commitment to software-based platform expansion, these optional software licenses will allow integrators to right-size and scale the appropriate Dante channel count into new and existing Q-SYS installations.

-Simple Integration into the Q-SYS Ecosystem: Add Dante™ network audio to your Q-SYS system without network I/O cards or additional hardware.
+Simple Integration: Add Dante™ network audio to your Q-SYS system without network I/O cards or additional hardware.
 Dante integrates into the Q-SYS AV&C Ecosystem workflow, offering device discovery, synchronization, control and management for Dante audio within the Q-SYS network, alongside native Q-LAN and AES67 and other edge networks like AVB and CobraNet.

 Software-based Upgrades and Scalability: The Q-SYS Ecosystem will enable networked Dante integration with a simple software update.
 This will reduce the need for I/O hardware customization and allow integrators to keep costs down, particularly when upgrading or expanding existing systems.
 This software-based approach serves to support specific security environment requirements as they change.